eyenalxai/paste/README.md

 # Paste

 ## Important
-An HTTPS environment is required for secure operation due to the use of `navigator.clipboard` and `window.crypto` APIs.
+An HTTPS environment is required due to the use of `navigator.clipboard` and `window.crypto` APIs.
 ## How to deploy

 Clone and cd into the repo